stegripe/discord-chat-mirror/README.md

 &#xa0;

 >**Note:** If you use your main account instead of a bot, your account could get disabled for it, because it is categorized as selfbot and I take no responsibility if anything happend to you or your account.
+Also, there is a rate limit to discord api, so it is not recommended for a large guild/server/channel (Just restart it).

 ## Features ##